 Saudi Arabia is a sovereign state that is located in West Asia on the Arabian Peninsula.
 Observation from the map creates an impression that Saudi Arabia is in Africa or close to African countries such as Eritrea, Djibouti, and Egypt.
 The Gulf of Aqaba separates Saudi Arabia from Egypt.
 Saudi Arabia is also separated from the African continent by the Red Sea.

 Geographically, there is enough evidence that Saudi Arabia is located in Asia since it is bordered by eight other countries that are within the continent of Asia.
 It is also situated on the largest peninsula in the world, the Arabian Peninsula which is located in Western Asia.
 Saudi Arabia is clearly separated from Africa by the Gulf of Aqaba.

 Saudi Arabia is a member of Asian organizations.
 In fact, it is a founding member of some of the organization.
 These organizations include the Gulf Cooperation Council.
 It is also allied to the Asian countries dominated by the Islam religion forming Islam oriented organizations

 Culturally, Saudi Arabia has close ties with other Asian countries in the Arabian Peninsula, a peninsula which is composed of only Asian countries.
 It shares close cultural ties with countries such as Qatar, Iraq, Yemen, and the United Arab Emirates.
-Islam is the dominant religion and Arabian is commonly spoken in these countries.
+Islam is the dominant religion and Arabic is commonly spoken in these countries.